-- Project scope - Project duration - Electronics manufacturer and model number changes from original bill of material, if purchasing computer equipment - Software vendor and / or version number changes - Total project budget variances greater than 10% of original budget
+- Project scope - Project duration - Electronics manufacturer and model number changes from budget, if purchasing computer equipment - Software vendor and/or version number changes - Individual budget line-item variances greater than 10% of the original budget - Total project budget variances greater than 10% of original budget

 Upon receipt of material project change notification information, KOBD will review the potential project changes.
 The changes must be approved by KOBD prior to awardee implementing changes.
 Changes to the implementation plan without advanced KOBD notification and approval may result in a reduced budget and/or clawback actions.
-If there is any doubt to materiality of the potential project changes, awardees must engage KOBD to determine materiality.
+If there is any doubt about materiality of the potential project changes, awardees must engage KOBD to determine materiality.
 Failure to engage KOBD to determine materiality prior to change implementations may also result in a reduced budget and / or clawback actions.
 Expenditures incurred without prior approval of KOBD may be deemed unallowable and will not be reimbursed.